SFPC/BeginningCodersBootcamp/curriculum/2_random_control_flow_and_returns.md

 Now you should see the circle moving from left to right and back again! `sin` is very useful in creative coding because it repeats for infinity as you plug larger and larger values into it.

-## Exercise 1: Make a circle move from left to right across the window
+### Exercise 2: Use sin to animate a circle

-Let's say we want our circle to move from the far left hand side of the window to the far right hand side.
+Building off the example above, let's say we want our circle to move from the far left hand side of the window to the far right hand side.
 What should we multiply our `sin` function by to get that effect?

-### Solution:
+#### Exercise 2 solution:

 ```cpp
 void ofApp::draw() {